natcap/invest.users-guide/source/the_need_for.rst

 A work in progress
 ==================

+InVEST is a free of cost software product licensed under the BSD open source license.

 The development of InVEST is an ongoing effort of the Natural Capital Project.
-The models included in this release are at different stages of development and testing, however they are all sufficiently developed to be applied.
-To date, the terrestrial models have been applied in several sites and decision contexts, including to support: policy and conservation planning in the Willamette Basin USA, private landowners in Hawai’i USA, multi-stakeholder planning in Tanzania, permitting and licensing in Colombia, water fund design in Colombia and Ecuador, and priority setting for international aid in the Amazon Basin.
-We are currently applying the marine models in a number of places.
-Some examples include marine spatial planning in Canada and in Belize and climate adaptation planning in California and Texas.
-Updated and new models for additional environmental services will be released as they become available.

-InVEST is a freely available, open source product and as such the source code of each model can be inspected and modified by users.
-InVEST is subject to standard open source license and attribution requirements, which are described and must be agreed to in the installation process.
+We release updated versions of the toolkit approximately every three months that can include updated science, performance and feature enhancements, bug fixes, and/or new models.
+As a historical note, the original InVEST models were built within ArcGIS but now almost all models exist in a standalone form directly launchable from the Windows Operating system with no other software dependencies.
+The exception is the "Wave Attenuation & Erosion Reduction: Coastal Protection" model which exists as an ArcGIS toolbox; this tool will be converted to the standalone platform.

-A note on InVEST versioning: Integer changes will reflect major changes (like the addition of marine models warranted moving from 1.x to 2.0).
-An increment in the digit after the primary decimal indicates major new features (e.g the addition of a new model) or major revisions.
-We add a third decimal to reflect minor feature revisions or bug fixes with no new functionality.
-For example, InVEST 2.1.3 indicates the third iteration of the InVEST 2.1 models.
+A note on InVEST versioning: Integer changes will reflect major changes like the transition from 2.6.0 to 3.0.0 indicates a transition from the Arc-GIS modules to standalone version.
+An increment in the digit after the primary decimal indicates major new features (e.g, the addition of a new model) or major revisions.
+The third decimal reflects minor feature revisions or bug fixes with no new functionality.

 This guide
 ==========